JPellettieri/JPellettieri.github.io/content/projects.md

           - project/project 2
           - project/project 3
     design:
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '2'
       # Choose your content listing view
       view: card
       # For the Showcase view, do you want to flip alternate rows?